The 7 Best SaaS Analytics Tools of 2023

 You can keep track of your social media reach and engagement and identify your top-performing content.
 This helps you craft better marketing messages.

-You can also get insights on the best times to publish content for your audience.
+With SaaS analytics, you can also get insights on the best times to publish content for your audience.
 Besides, the tool provides detailed information about your audience demographics for each social media channel, helping you learn more about your users’ personas.

 Another brilliant feature is its comparative analysis, which lets you monitor competitors and compare your performance against industry benchmarks.